greatislander/c2lc-project-website/src/resources/weavly-for-screen-reader-users-1.md

 ---
-title: Weavly for screen reader users
+title: Weavly for Screen Reader Users
 date: 2022-01-25T19:01:13.999Z
 author: Weavly team
 description: This guide provides more information about how to navigate and use